joeseven08/CCNA/Journey/007/Readme.md

 - No collisions because both devices have a dedicated send and receive path.
 - Standard for modern Ethernet networks.

+3. Auto (Default)

+The switch negotiates the best duplex setting automatically with the connected device using Auto-Negotiation.

+Best option if both devices support it.

+Potential issue:

+If one side is set to auto and the other side is set manually to full or half, a duplex mismatch can occur, leading to:

+- Slow performance
+- High error counts (like CRC errors or collisions)

 Additional information: